kimusan/mastui/README.md

 ## Features

 * **Multi-Column Layout:** View your Home, Notifications, and Federated timelines all at once.
+* **Multi-Profile:** Log into multiple accounts and switch between them (each with individual cache, theme, settings).
 * **Timeline Caching:** A persistent SQLite cache makes loading posts fast and resilient to network issues.
 * **Compose and Reply:** A full-featured compose window for new posts and replies, with a character counter, content warnings, and language selection.
 * **"Infinite" Scrolling:** Scroll down to load older posts from your cache or the server.